nyplex/focus/README.md

 The video header on the home page has been downloaded on Vimeo.
 All the svg illustrations have been downloaded on [Undraw.](https://undraw.co/illustrations).
 The clients logo have been dowloaded on google images.
 All the icons are from Fontawesome.
 Finally all the video on the Portfolio page have been downloaded on Vimeo.

+## Accessibility

+The website is using the latest features in term of accessibility.
+I have chosen a strong contrast between the font color and the background color (white and dark blue).
+I have used lots of "aria" attributes on the HTML code in order for the screen readers to work with the website.
+Each media is using the "alt" attribute.
+During the development process, I have realized the importance of accessiblity and I had to change the website's layout and design couple of times (changing fonts, changing colors, layout etc.).

 <h1 align="center">Technologies</h1>

 - HTML